dhairs/College-Notes/Spring 2023 Semester/Statistics and Probability/Conditional Probability.md

 Similar to a heuristic (you know one thing, how can you predict the next).

-Looking into conditional probability is also important to understand the *independence* of events.
+Looking into conditional probability is also important to understand the *[[Independence|independence]]* of events.
 It seems backwards, but if you know the probability of something happened based on something else, you can find if there is a correlation or probability increase.

 This causes us to ask these two questions:
 - Are two events actually related?